Oscar Tang: Metropolitan Museum of Art

 Tang is a member of the board of the Metropolitan Museum of Art in New York.
 He gave $14 million in 1997 to enable the museum to purchase rare and valuable Chinese paintings, most notably what is commonly known as the Riverbank by Dong Yuan.
 His gift included 11 major paintings from the C.C.
 Wang collection and additional funding toward Chinese art galleries.
 A gallery is named after Tang's late wife, Frances Young Tang.

 In March 2015, Tang, the first Chinese-American trustee of the Metropolitan Museum of Art for more than 20 years and a leading patron of its Chinese collection, gave an additional $15 million to create new curatorial and conservation staff appointments and programming to the Museum's Asian Centennial.

 Tang received the Met Museum's Civic Leadership Award in June 2016.

 In November 2021, The Metropolitan Museum of Art in New York City announced that Chinese-American Oscar Tang and Agnes Hsu-Tang have pledged $125 million to fund the renovation of the Modern and Contemporary Wing at The Met – the largest ever capital gift to the Museum.
 In honor of their generosity, The Met will be renaming the M&C Wing to the Oscar L. Tang and H.M.
 Agnes Hsu-Tang Wing.

 New York Philharmonic

 Oscar L. Tang was elected to be the next co-chairman of the New York Philharmonic, with Peter W. May, on April 3, 2019.
 Both Peter May and Oscar Tang currently serve on the Board of Directors, and have supported Philharmonic projects including co-chairing Opening, Lunar New Year, and Spring Galas.
 Tang and his wife have chaired the orchestra's popular Lunar New Year Concert and Gala since its inception in 2011.
 The New York Philharmonic is one of the American orchestras commonly referred to as the "Big Five" and the oldest American symphonic institution.
 The Philharmonic's home is David Geffen Hall, located in New York's Lincoln Center.

+On September 12, 2023, the New York Philharmonic announced that the organization has received a gift of 40 millions, the largest endowment contribution in its history, from Co-Chairman Oscar Tang and his wife, Agnes Hsu-Tang.
+The gift is designated to endow the Philharmonic’s music and artistic director chair starting in the 2025-26 season, when Gustavo Dudamel, the 42-year-old leader of the Los Angeles Philharmonic and the superstar maestro, becomes music director designate.